animatedmax/spring-data-geode/src/main/markdown/index.md

 limitations under the License.
 -->

-Spring Data for GemFire focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with GemFire to simplify configuration and development of Java applications when using GemFire as your data management solution.
+Spring Data for VMware GemFire focuses on integrating the Spring Framework's powerful, non-invasive programming model and concepts with GemFire to simplify configuration and development of Java applications when using GemFire as your data management solution.

 ## <a id="setup"></a>Setup

-Spring Data for GemFire and Spring Boot Data for GemFire are the Spring dependencies to use when developing applications for GemFire.
-This guide is intended to help you set up and start using Spring Data for GemFire and Spring Boot Data for GemFire.
+Spring Data for VMware GemFire and Spring Boot Data for GemFire are the Spring dependencies to use when developing applications for GemFire.
+This guide is intended to help you set up and start using Spring Data for VMware GemFire and Spring Boot Data for GemFire.

-The Spring Data for GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
+The Spring Data for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
 Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.

 1. In a browser, navigate to the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).